j0st/PoliticalLLM/README.md

 `pip install -r requirements.txt`

 To run this project with API models, you will need to add the following environment variables to your `.env` file.
 Create this file in the root directory of the project.
+By default, [OpenAI](https://openai.com/blog/openai-api), [together.ai](https://www.together.ai/products#inference) and [Anyscale](https://www.anyscale.com/endpoints) API endpoints are integrated.
 ```plaintext
 # .env file